AV Preeminent Peer Rated Attorneys

 Mesquite Residents, consider several factors when selecting a lawyer including their experience, expertise, and reputation.
 AV Rated Attorneys represent a distinguished group of lawyers who have received top ratings from their peers for their exceptional ethical standards and an A grade (4.5 or higher).

-• 18601 LBJ Freeway, Suite 505, Mesquite, TX 75150+24 locations
+• 18601 LBJ Freeway, Suite 505, Mesquite, TX 75150, U.S.A.+24 locations

-• Law Firm with 34 lawyers2 awards
+• Law Office with 1 lawyer2 awards

 • “Our experienced attorneys have aggressively represented injury victims for over 40 years.
 Let Bailey & Galyen solve your legal puzzle.
 Contact us today!”

-• Immigration LawyersAutomobile Accidents, Personal Injury, and 103 more
+• Immigration LawyersAutomobile Accidents, Personal Injury and 103 more

 • Free Consultation